adar2378/pin_code_fields/README.md

   /// returns the typed text when all pins are set final ValueChanged<String> onCompleted;

+  /// returns the typed text when user presses done/next action on the keyboard final ValueChanged<String> onSubmitted;

   /// this defines the shape of the input fields.
 Default is underlined final PinCodeFieldShape shape;